-1 Contact your insurer(s) as soon as possible - most of them have 24-hour emergency help lines - and they will arrange for a LOSS ADJUSTER to contact you.
-This person's job is to work out what repairs and replacements are needed and how much of this will be covered by your policy.

-2 Ask your insurer when the visit will take place.
+- Contact your insurer(s) as soon as possible most of them have 24-hour emergency help lines - and they may arrange for a LOSS ADJUSTER to contact you.
+This person's job is to work out what repairs and replacements are needed and how much of this will be covered by your policy. - Ask your INSURER when the visit will take place.
 If flooding is still affecting access to the area, or if a lot of people have been flooded at the same time, this may not be for several days.
-There are things you can do in the meantime - but also things you mustn't do, which are covered later in this guide.

-3 Ask them if they will be sending OTHER EXPERTS, such as a 'disaster restoration firm' to deal with the clean-up of your home, or if you have to arrange any of this yourself.
+There are things you can do in the meantime - but also things you mustn't do, which are covered later in this guide. - Ask them if they will be sending OTHER EXPERTS, such as a 'disaster restoration firm' to deal with the clean-up of your home, or if you have to arrange any of this yourself.
 Confirm the insurers will pay for any work you are told to arrange, including any equipment hire (such as emergency pumping).
-Always keep the receipts for any work you pay for yourself, so you can claim it back.
+Always keep the receipts for any work you pay for yourself, so you can claim it back. - Ask them about TEMPORARY ACCOMMODATION

-4 Ask them about TEMPORARY ACCOMMODATION - such as a bed and breakfast, a static caravan or a rented house.
-Reasonable costs like this are usually covered by your policy.
+- such as a bed and breakfast, a static caravan or a rented house.
+Reasonable costs like this are usually covered by your policy up to a limit.
 Your insurer will need to know if your household includes anyone who requires priority attention (the disabled, ill, elderly, or if you have young children).
 Bear in mind that if flooding has affected a lot of people, then there will be others looking for accommodation as well.
 To find somewhere suitable you may have to live in another area, which could mean longer journeys to work and schools.

-5 If your home is a LISTED BUILDING, OR OTHER HISTORIC STRUCTURE, ask your insurer to confirm that they will be using suitably qualified people to clean and restore your home.
-The standard flood repair procedures may be highly damaging to historic fabric and could also break the laws regarding listed buildings.
-You may need to contact the Conservation Officer of your local council or seek advice from the organisations listed on page 21.

-6 Ask your insurance company if they will help pay for repairs that will better PREPARE YOUR PROPERTY, and reduce future costs, if flooding happens again.
-If not, you may be able to extend your mortgage to finance such changes.
-Places to get independent information on flood protection products and services (also known as resilient/ resistant repairs) are on page 22.
+- If your home is a LISTED BUILDING, OR OTHER HISTORIC STRUCTURE, make sure your insurer is aware so they comply with the requirements.
+The standard flood repair procedures could be highly damaging to historic fabric and could also break the laws regarding listed buildings.
+You may need to contact the Conservation Officer of your local council - or seek advice from the organisations listed on page 21. - 6 Ask your insurance company if they will help pay for repairs that will better PREPARE YOUR PROPERTY for future flood risks; to reduce future damage and costs.
+Some insurers, such as Ageas offer 'Build Back Better', a scheme that helps homeowners improve the future flood resilience of their homes (find out more on page 10).
+If not, you may be able to pay for this yourself or extend your mortgage to finance such changes.
+Places to get independent information on flood protection products and services (also known as resilient/ resistant repairs) are on page 21.

-7 If professional contractors are cleaning and drying your home, they should follow the latest 'PAS64-2013' CODE OF PRACTICE on the procedures for work on flooded properties.
-If at any stage you have concerns about the standard of work being performed, contact your Loss Adjuster as soon as possible.
+7 If professional contractors are cleaning and drying your home, they should follow the latest 'PAS64-2013' CODE OF PRACTICE on the procedures for work on flooded properties\, for information visit bsigroup.com

+If at any stage you have concerns about the standard of work being performed, contact the loss adjuster appointed for your insurer, or your insurer, as soon as possible.